pedrolamas/docker-mainsail/README.md

 docker run -d -e API_HOST=<moonraker host or ip> ei99070/docker-mainsail
 ```

-If the Moonraker host is not accessible from inside the default docker bridge network, you will need to run the container under the host network (or any other network) instead:
+If the Moonraker host is not accessible from inside the default Docker bridge network, you will need to run the container under the host network (or any other network) instead:

 ```sh
 docker run -d -e API_HOST=<moonraker host or ip> --network=host ei99070/docker-mainsail